Jump to Navigation

 The Quin is situated just two blocks south of Central Park, one of New York’s most distinguished landmarks.

-Some of New York City’s most celebrated restaurants and lounges are within walking distance of the Quin.
+Some of New York City’s most celebrated shops, restaurants, and lounges are within walking distance of the Quin.

 With Fifth Avenue one block away, the Quin thrives at the intersection of couture, culture, and commerce.